PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 With rare (documented) exceptions, you will not be forced to make changes to the specifications.

-You will need various assets in the course of the internships.
+You will need various assets.
 By default, these are located in the `asset` directory.
 You can adjust the default directory in `build.gradle`.
 - Default path for textures: `assets/`
 - Default path for levels: `assets/level`.
 - Default path for level textures: `assets/textures/level`